telerik/maui-docs/controls/pdfviewer/fonts.md

 	new FontFamily("Verdana"), FontStyles.Normal, FontWeights.Normal, fontData);
 ```

-Add the missing namespace related to the PdfProcessing library:
+**4.** Add the missing namespace related to the PdfProcessing library:

 ```C#
 using Telerik.Documents.Core.Fonts;
 ```

-**Result**: RadPdfViewer use the registered font data when rendering text with the same font set.
+After completing all steps, the `RadPdfViewer` will use the registered font data when rendering text with the same font set.

 ## See Also